-26. The Monitoring Officer has continued his pro-active role in ensuring good practice, good procedures and good governance.
+32. I have continued my pro-active role in ensuring good practice, good procedures and good governance within the resource available.
 Where I have seen evidence which tests the boundary of good governance I have sought to engage both the individual Member and Group Leaders to ensure that there is some discussion and shared ownership of where the correct threshold of acceptable or appropriate conduct or good governance lies.
 This dialogue will continue and I remain grateful for the support of Group Leaders in discussions on these issues.
 I am also pleased to record once again that the occasions where I have sought to do this have been very few.